jyothi-2215/JyothiBookstoreRest/README.md

-Created Rest API using Data Access Object Pattern Typing the following URLs in your address bar should result in you seeing the specified JSON content.
-Assume the URLs below all have the required prefix. http://webdev.cs.vt.edu:8080/JyothiBookstoreReactRest/
+Created Rest API using Data Access Object Pattern --- Typing the following URLs in your address bar should result in you seeing the specified JSON content.--- Assume the URLs below all have the required prefix. --- http://webdev.cs.vt.edu:8080/JyothiBookstoreReactRest/

 | path| Information|